j5ik2o/event-store-adapter-scala/README.md

 }
 ```

-The following is an example of the repository usage
+The following is an example of the repository usage.

 ```scala
 val eventStore = EventStoreAsyncForDynamoDB[UserAccountId, UserAccount, UserAccountEvent](